Crepuscular rays

-Crepuscular rays, sometimes colloquially referred to as god rays, are sunbeams that originate when the Sun appears to be just above or below a layer of clouds, during the twilight period.
-Crepuscular rays are noticeable when the contrast between light and dark is most obvious.
-Crepuscular comes from the Latin word crepusculum, meaning "twilight".
-Crepuscular rays usually appear orange because the path through the atmosphere at dawn and dusk passes through up to 40 times as much air as rays from a high Sun at noon.
-Particles in the air scatter short-wavelength light (blue and green) through Rayleigh scattering much more strongly than longer-wavelength yellow and red light.
+Crepuscular rays, sometimes colloquially known as god rays, twilight rays, or Jacob's ladder, are visible shafts of sunlight that originate when the Sun appears to be just above or below a layer of clouds, during the twilight period.
+Crepuscular rays are often observed as visible light beams passing through gaps in clouds, and are especially prominent when the contrast between light and dark is most obvious.
+The term "crepuscular" comes from the Latin word crepusculum, meaning "twilight".

-Crepuscular rays appear as divergent beams emanating from a distant source, in spite of the rays from the Sun being parallel when they arrive, because of perspective.
-The point from which the divergent rays appear to emerge from is really a vanishing point for parallel rays of sunlight.
+During twilight, Crepuscular rays can commonly exhibit an orange or reddish coloration.
+This is due to the Rayleigh scattering phenomenon, in which as light travels through the atmosphere, it encounters particles and gases which scatters short-wavelength (blue) light more strongly than longer wavelengths (orange and red).
+During dawn and dusk, sunlight travels at low solar angles and through a greater thickness of the atmosphere - about 40 times more air than when the Sun is overhead at midday - resulting in a more pronounced warm colouration in sunbeams.

+Crepuscular rays are in fact almost parallel to one another; however they appear to radiate outwards, due to a perspective effect, similar to how parallel lines of a long road appear to meet in the distance.
 Loosely, the term crepuscular rays is sometimes extended to the general phenomenon of rays of sunlight that appear to converge at a point in the sky, irrespective of time of day.

-A rare related phenomenon are anticrepuscular rays which can appear at the same time (and coloration) as crepuscular rays but in the opposite direction of the setting sun (east rather than west).
+A rare related phenomenon are anticrepuscular rays which can appear at the same time (and coloration) as crepuscular rays but in the opposite direction to the setting sun (east rather than west).